eduardoRubioG/DevOpsDash/README.md

 ## Adding New Utilities
 ### What is a utility in the context of this application?
 ### Adding new utilities
 // Adding the js file in the Util folder and also where to import the new functions
+// aka, the purpose of the `index.js` file in the util folder

 ## Authentification Handling
 // Adding secrets to the .env file (or whatever)